ankitects/anki-manual/browsing.md

 information about marked and suspended cards, please see [editing and more](studying.md#editing-and-more).

-One of the available columns is called the _sort field_.
+One of the available columns is called the **Sort Field**.
 Anki allows you to choose one field from each type of note to be used for sorting.
-You can change the sort field by clicking on "Fields…​" in the current note section.
+You can change the sort field by clicking **Fields** in the current note section.

 The question and answer columns display what you’d see on the question